canonical/certification-docs/Policy_Guide.rst

 Virtual Machine Requirements
 ''''''''''''''''''''''''''''
-Guests or VMs created for the purpose of ceertifying Ubuntu as Guest on a non-Ubuntu host OS should have a minimum of 4 GiB RAM and at least 100 GiB of disk space to ensure the tests run successfully.
+Guests or VMs created for the purpose of certifying Ubuntu as Guest on a non-Ubuntu host OS should have a minimum of 4 GiB RAM and at least 100 GiB of disk space to ensure the tests run successfully.

 Guests should also have at least one virtual NIC that can successfully ping the MAAS server and iperf target.

-Certifications of this type will use the “virtual-machine-full” testplan, which is a subset of the full server suite defined by the “server-full” testplan.
+Certifications of this type will use the “virtual-machine-full” test plan, which is a subset of the full server suite defined by the “server-full” test plan.

 KVM testing is generally not required for certification of Ubuntu as Guest scenarios as nested virtualization (e.g. running KVM inside a VM is considered